 With their mother in good health, the siblings had some lead time to make thoughtful decisions.
-So, if the call came that their mother had been hospitalized and not able to make decisions for herself, everyone knew what needed to be done straightaway.
+So, if the call came that their mother had been hospitalized and was unable to make decisions for herself, everyone knew what needed to be done.

 Tip: When a health event happens to a parent, in-law, or spouse, it can have a ripple effect across the entire family.
 Ideally, parents, siblings, and financial advisors can work together to plot out everyone’s roles and responsibilities ahead of time, so there are no surprises when emotions are running high.

 To mobilize your family after a major health event, put your team together now and ask these 5 questions: